MartinStokroos/openMicroInverter/README.md

 Refer to the readme file of the [PowerSys](/libraries/PowerSys/README.md) Library.

 **Software Status**
-1. I am working on an inverter example that syncs to the grid (but still not connects to the grid).
+1. Work is done on an inverter example that syncs to the grid (but still not connects to the grid, only in a controlled experimental setting).
-2. My plan is to implement a half sinewave look-up table and using the AHI, BHI control signals of the HIP-4082 to double the amplitude resoltution.
+2. The plan is to increase the effective duty-cycle range in hybrid-mode by using the AHI and BHI control signals to the HIP-4082.

 ### Example Sketches
 *Inverter1.ino* - Sketch to evaluate the different ways of gating the H-bridge to generate a sine wave output.
 This sketch works for the *openMicroInverter_dev* hardware.
 The inverter works in voltage-mode without output voltage control (open loop).
-The timing is according scheme 1, which gives stable readings of the measurements but the switching frequency is a little low and the duty-cycle range is limited between 12% and 88%
+The timing is according scheme 1, which gives stable readings of the measurements but the switching frequency is on the low side and the duty-cycle range is limited between 12% and 88%. bi-polar switching runs most smoothly.

 *Metering.ino* - This sketch is a power meter and energy metering example that works for the *openMicroInverter_dev* hardware.
 This sketch uses a time base on interrupt basis and uses an ADC multiplexer running at 6kHz (120*50Hz).
 Each ADC-channel samples at 1kHz.
-This example works without inverter part (H-bridge + transformer and output filter).
+This example is without inverter drive (H-bridge + transformer and output filter).
 Re-wire the circuit such that A0 and A2 measure the AC-voltage and A1 the load current.
 The power is calculated from inputs A1 and A2.

 *ZeroCrossingDetector* - This example demonstrates Zero Crossing Detection (ZCD) with the analog comparator of the ATMEGA328.
 The comparator interrupts on output toggle.
 The sign of the sine wave is determined from the ADC input.
 The output of the ZCD only toggles from high to low when the sign of the AC input is positive and vice verse.